HOW TO CARE AND CARE FOR YOUR PAINTED FURNITURE

 Over time, heavy objects such as TVs, lamps, large pots or vases can stick to painted surfaces - especially if they were placed in place when the paint was fresh.

-To minimize this possibility, it is recommended to put protective felt or cork pads on the bottom of the objects.
+To minimize this possibility, it is a good idea to place protective felt or cork pads on the bottom of objects.
 Placing rough or scratchy decorations on painted surfaces should also be avoided for obvious reasons.

-Treat, use, store and clean your painted furniture with appreciation
+Care for, use, store and clean your painted furniture with respect

-Whether your furniture is antique furniture or furniture with sentimental value or furniture painted yourself - value your beautiful painting work and take good care of the surface of the painted furniture.
+Whether your furniture is antique, sentimental, or self-painted - appreciate your beautiful paint job and take good care of the surface of your painted furniture.

-That way, your wonderful painting work won't go to waste.
-Normal signs of wear are part of everyday life, and the intended use of the furniture affects the durability of the paint surface.
+This way, your beautiful paint job won't go to waste.
+Normal wear and tear is part of everyday life, and the intended use of the furniture will affect the durability of the paint surface.

-It's a different thing to paint a side table that is used for decoration, than a kitchen table, where you do more than just eat.
-You can keep a cloth or tablets under plates and glasses/cups on the table - you should always use pans under hot dishes.
+It's different to paint a side table that is used for interior decoration than a kitchen table that is used for more than just eating.
+You can keep a tablecloth or placemats under plates and glasses/cups on the table - it's always a good idea to use trivets under hot dishes.

-For example, the kitchen table has a completely different use than, say, a sofa.
-For painted surfaces with heavy wear and use, we recommend a finishing coating to protect the paint surface.
+For example, a kitchen table is used in a completely different way than a sofa.
+We recommend a topcoat for painted surfaces that are subject to heavy wear and tear to protect the paint surface.

-If you are wondering if the paint on the dining table top will withstand wear and tear, you should be realistic and think about your own use and consumption in everyday life, just like your own family.
+If you're wondering whether the paint on your dining table will withstand wear and tear, it's worth being realistic and considering your own use and consumption in everyday life, just like your own family.

-You can add a matt Finishing coating, 'Tuff Top Coat', to protect the paint surface of the top of a hard-wearing dining table.
+You can add a matte finish, 'Tuff Top Coat', to protect the paint surface of a heavy-duty dining table.

-When you paint a table top, for example, you can't cover the table with a cloth the next day - the paint is still fresh.
-The newly painted surface will harden for another three weeks, so protection until then is very important.
+For example, when you paint a table top, you can't cover it with a cloth the next day - the paint is still fresh.
+The freshly painted surface will take about three weeks to harden, so until then, protection is very important.

-If you paint a garden chair, don't cover the chair with cushions the next day - the paint is still fresh and cannot dry under the cushions.
+If you paint a garden chair, please do not cover the chair with a cushion the next day – the paint is still fresh and will not have time to dry under the cushions.

 Read more about outdoor painting.